Navigate Your Way To The Generative AI Ethics You Need To Know

 1) Bias & Discrimination:

 Bias and discrimination are among the key ethical considerations in the field of artificial intelligence.
-AI algorithms are frequently trained on datasets that mirror past outputs, resulting in the continuation and amplification of social disparities.
+AI algorithms frequently train on datasets that mirror past outputs, which continues and amplifies social disparities.

 The presence of gaps between the data-sets can have significant implications on decision-making processes, particularly in areas such as hiring, lending, and judicial areas.
 This can lead to adverse effects on marginalized communities, further perpetuating discriminatory practices.